White circle

 I found out that the regions created observations and reports slightly differently so I had to take those factors into account on my next design iteration.
 For example, engineers in the European region are using a graph that allows synchronous data on the timeline and gives them real time feedback on what is happening with a chiller component.
 The US team doesn't have this capability yet so this was the first I learned of it.

-This is something I brought up to the development team as a need in the future that would really help their workflow going forward since this graph isn't built into the CEP.
+This is something I brought up to the development team as a need in the future that would really help their workflow since this graph isn't built into CEP.

 Updating publish recommendation screen